NoroffFEU/first-year-cross-course-assignment-brief-three/README.md

 ### Unique selling points
 For a user buying games: It is an online game store that provides digital games to gamers at a competitive price.

-GameHub allows you to purchase new and old games from all the popular consoles as well as PC games.
+GameHub allows you to purchase a wide selection of games, at a competitive price.

 ### Site architecture

 - Home
 - List of games
 - A games page showing the product details
+_(product details such as the description of the product, price and add to cart button)_
 - Checkout page
 - Checkout success
 - About